 Definition of a Knife

-A knife is defined as any device with a blade that can be used for cutting or stabbing, including pocket knives, folding knives, daggers, switchblades, and swords.
+A knife can be generally described as any device with a blade that can be used for cutting or stabbing.
+This includes a range of tools like pocket knives, folding knives, daggers, switchblades, and swords.
+However, be aware that legal definitions may vary by jurisdiction, and some may have specific definitions that could affect the legality of certain types of knives.

 Prohibited Knives